 We attend 8-9 shows a year in the Puget Sound region, from Lynden in the North, to Portland in the South.
 Participation in shows and meetings is voluntary and module ownership, although encouraged, is not required.
 If there is one thing about this group, we like to have FUN.

 Come and visit with us!

 The 4th Division N-Trak Modular Group has been up and running trains for eleven years.
-We have about a dozen members and over forty modules.
+We have about a dozen members and over fifty modules.
 The 4th Division supplied our original four corner modules; we added the spectacular yard shown to the left for PSX2004.
 With six 20' through loops and ten 6' stubs, we now have enough room to handle many prototype-length trains or over 750 40' cars!

 We welcome all skill levels from beginner to expert.
 For those of you looking for a way to try out the hobby or to get a little practice before you start on your own layout, talk to us.
 Modular railroading is a great way to get started.
 You may not have room for a layout, but everyone has enough room for a module.
 They're the size of a card table and easy to set up and tear them.